caseyagil/ochat/README.md

 OChat
-===
+To see the application by way of Heroku click here: http://bit.do/caseygil

-A chat application built with Node.js and socket.io.
+OChat | a simple chat application that will save nothing but anyone can log into that was built with node.js and websocket